JessieJingxuGao/skeleton/README.md

 It's deploed to AWS through Docker image.
 Link to server: http://ec2-52-34-171-107.us-west-2.compute.amazonaws.com:8080/
 - Please open in Chrome.
 GetUserMedia curently doesn't support FireFox.
-- To see how user interaction with "type-to-add-receipt" As Modern browser security restricts scripts running on particular domains to that domain only.
-If you are developing and encounter errors regarding Mixed Media or Same-origin policy, you can cautiously consider disabling security in your browser for development purposes.
+- To see how user interact with "type-to-add-receipt":
+As Modern browser security restricts scripts running on particular domains to that domain only.
+So you can cautiously consider disabling security in your browser.
 To do this on OSX, you must <span style="background-color: #FFFF00">quit Chrome completely and then start Chrome from the command-line with special flags</span>:
 ~~~~
 /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --allow-running-insecure-content --args --disable-web-security --user-data-dir
 ~~~~

-Or you can use Firefox with CorsE plug in.
+Or you can use Firefox with CorsE plug-in.

-- To see how user interact with "camera-to-add-receipt" As Chrome only allows access to devices (the camera) in Secure Contexts.
-That means SSL-enabled websites, and when developing using localhost.
+- To see how user interact with "camera-to-add-receipt":
+As Chrome only allows access to devices (the camera) in Secure Contexts, which means SSL-enabled websites (or using localhost).
 If you want to allow the access to the camera, you will need to <span style="background-color: #FFFF00">set a special flag (run the following code in terminal)</span>:

 ~~~~
 /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --unsafely-treat-insecure-origin-as-secure="http://ec2-52-34-171-107.us-west-2.compute.amazonaws.com:8080/" --user-data-dir=/tmp